tansawit/tansawit.me/content/likes.md

 Most of these came from [Darius Forous](https://dariusforoux.com/).
 I found him on [Medium](https://medium.com/@dariusforoux) but recently found the articles on [his website](https://dariusforoux.com/blog/).
 Needless to say, both are incredible.

-- The problem with pursuing happiness is that we’re constantly moving the goalposts for how we expect to feel.
+- "The problem with pursuing happiness is that we’re constantly moving the goalposts for how we expect to feel."
-- If you live below your potential, give up, and never reach for anything better, you will always be miserable.
+- "If you live below your potential, give up, and never reach for anything better, you will always be miserable."
-- But time moves in one direction, and unhappy moments pass.
+- "But time moves in one direction, and unhappy moments pass."
-- So instead of chasing happiness, commit to making your world better, more whole.
+- "So instead of chasing happiness, commit to making your world better, more whole."
-- The problem with pursuing happiness is that we’re constantly moving the goalposts for how we expect to feel.
+- "The problem with pursuing happiness is that we’re constantly moving the goalposts for how we expect to feel."
-- I believe that happiness is merely a byproduct of usefulness.
+- "I believe that happiness is merely a byproduct of usefulness."

+### Tech

+- "Technology is an absolute necessity to advance human imagination." - Will Smith in [ interview with MKBHD ](https://www.youtube.com/watch?v=O6NiridP0Oo)